 Where to start?
 Begin by discovering exactly what your convictions are.
 Clarify and codify for yourself what you believe in.
 Then, take a nice step back and see how those beliefs are playing out in the organization as it stands today.

 Don't start with an organizational assessment based on the numbers or your opinions about others.
-This is not about "them."
-This is all about you.
+It is not about "them."
+It is all about you.

 - What is important to me?
 What are my values, beliefs, ethics?

-- Where are the disconnects ¡V within my immediate organization and for myself with the larger enterprise?
+- Where are the disconnects within my immediate organization and for myself with the larger enterprise?